Autumn walks with dogs

 Active wildlife

 Autumn is a time of increased wildlife activity, which can be captivating for dogs.
-Squirrels, birds, and other critters provide plenty of opportunities for dogs to engage their hunting instincts.
+Squirrels, birds, and other critters provide plenty of opportunities for dogs to engage their ancient instincts.

 Do Dogs Feel the Change of Seasons?